Forest Gems Gallery is for sale......

 First and foremost I can`t thank enough all the people who supported Forest Gems, and previously myself as Atypical Woodcraft at the Pike Place Market for these 4 decades.
 I have so many pieces large and small in so many countries and places.
 So many great connections when you send off what some of us think of as our children, what we produced by hand, with heart.

 No one really needed me or my creations on basic levels, still many financed me daily for 41 years.
 I could run faster.
 I could scale up.
 I could grovel to be liked on Facebook.
 Don`t need to.
 At 62 just tooling around the race course in a vehicle capable of much faster speeds.
 My regulars, and new people continue to come in and infuse positive energy to more than keep me involved.
 Sales are up to the level comfortable for me, and I continue to meet fascinating people daily.
-As of mid July 2017 I lost my manager Ann, who had to quit for health reasons.
-I don`t know if I will have help again or just go part time and close some days.
+My manager Ann has gone to part time, I may be closed some days as I attempt to have a life outside of Forest Gems.

 Currently I share and show some really cool delicate fine finish wood craft, and feature the culture that produces it for a living, full time.
 I am also lucky to know some who do their art on the side for other than financial reward.
 I do more in house all the time, with help, as hard working artisans I have worked with retire or pass on.
 I don`t actively recruit new folks.
 I am told daily by people that they have not seen anything like my mix of wood art and craft, displayed with carefully milled raw figured salvaged West Coast woods.
 Purchasing customers take the work to Germany, Netherlands, Africa, China, Japan, India, East Coast, South West, Kirkland, Seattle, Port Townsend, Sequim, Bellevue, Hawaii, Alaska Canada and on and on.
 I got to and get to talk to them about what I did, and do, and it inspired me to do better.
 I came to see myself through their eyes.

 I`m not leaving what I have always done, just changing form, format, and location.
 I`m hoping to ease out of my public show to a more private setting, and leaving the destination that Forest Gems in Port Townsend has become in new hands.
 Everything always has, and must change.
 A while ago I said NO to consistent rudeness daily, related to smartphones, by making the gallery a Smart Phone Free Zone.
-Cyber bullies on one site didn`t like it, or being asked not to be rude.
+Cyber bullies on one site didn`t like it.
 Business remained good, and has even grown .
 Many customers have their own irksome stories about the distracted and offensive.
 New ownership can decide how to best utilize smartphone use.
 I found with actual customers the Smartphone Free Zone idea is understood and embraced.
 We get a big thumbs up many times a day.
-I also have many contacts daily with growing numbers of smartphone junkies who are distractive, rude, and clueless, without a tiny screen to interface with.
+I also have many contacts daily with growing numbers of rude and distracted smartphone dependent visitors.

 To clear up any questions.
 My art is the entire building, artistic contents, raw wood and displays, music and atmosphere, down to the paint color outside.
 Its a package random visitors don`t get to tweak.
 It doesn`t include distracted and often overbearing people wandering around doing a variety of phone behaviors where I show and share my art and life.
 Some send the message I don`t deserve their full attention, expecting the space to adapt to them instead of assessing the space and adapting to it.
 My customers get it/me.
 My manager always told me this space is me.
 My website home page will have info. as things develop.
 To get on a list regarding future events email email@example.com